 - assessing recordkeeping

 - assessing the management of records, and

 - assessing records management system and business systems that create and capture records.

-Documenting compliance monitoring activities is an important component in demonstrating the organisation's compliance with the State Records Act and associated standards and codes of best practice.
-Public offices may be asked about their monitoring activities by other organisations with an interest in good records management (eg ICAC) or when responding to follow up on a recordkeeping issue by State Records.
+Documenting compliance monitoring activities is an important component in demonstrating the organisation's compliance with the State Records Act 1998 and associated standards and codes of best practice.
+Public offices may be asked about their monitoring activities by other organisations with an interest in good records management (eg ICAC) or when responding to follow up on a recordkeeping issue by NSW State Archives and Records.
 Section 5.2.1 of the Australian Standard AS 3806 - 2006: Compliance Programs advises that